raifagovic/AMSGenerator/README.md

 PAYER_COUNTRY=USA
 ```

-Additionally, if the -d (date) or -m (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.
+If the -d (date) or -m (month and year) flags are not provided, they will be automatically added using the current date and month/year, respectively.

+## Example

+After running the script, the generated invoice image will be saved in the Resources folder as output.jpg.
+In our case this is the result:

 <p align="center">
   <img src="ams_form_example.jpg"/>